-Indeed, the interests of the oppressors lie in 'changing the consciousness of the oppressed, not the situation which oppresses them' (Simone ce Beauvoir in La Pensée de Droite Anjourd'hui) for the more the oppressed can be led to adapt to that situation, the more easily they can be dominated.
-To achieve this end, the oppressors use the banking concept of education in conjunction with a paternalistic social action apparatus, within which the oppressed receive the cuphemistic
+Indeed, the interests of the oppressors lie in 'changing the consciousness of the oppressed, not the situation which oppresses them' (Simone de Beauvoir in La Pensée de Droite Anjourd'hui) for the more the oppressed can be led to adapt to that situation, the more easily they can be dominated.
+To achieve this end, the oppressors use the banking concept of education in conjunction with a paternalistic social action apparatus, within which the oppressed receive the euphemistic title of 'welfare recipients'.

-What are 'm' 'wany in results abulators' he 348 are harmy to fil man unto our world gorms and ferred title of 'welfare recipients'.
 They are treated as individual cases, as marginal men who deviate from the general configuration of a 'good, organized, and just' society.
 The oppressed are regarded as the pathology of the healthy society, which must therefore adjust these 'incompetent and lazy' folk to its own patterns by changing their mentality.
 These marginals need to be 'integrated', 'incorporated' into the healthy society that they have 'forsaken'.